 Altitude: 12,500 feet to 8,900 feet

-Apart from the breathtaking sunrise, Kedarkantha summit offers 360-degree views of the surrounding Himalayan ranges including Gangotri, Yamunotri, Chanshil Pass and Kinnaur Kailash ranges.
+Apart from the breathtaking sunrise, the Kedarkantha summit offers 360-degree views of the surrounding Himalayan ranges including Gangotri, Yamunotri, Chanshil Pass, and Kinnaur Kailash ranges.

 From the summit descend back to the Kedarkantha base camp and further down towards the Hargaon campsite.